The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Victoria, AU

 Parkville, VIC, AU

-Kate Pope practices in Parkville, Australia.
+Kate Pope practices practicing medicine in Parkville, Australia.
 Ms. Pope is rated as an Advanced expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-Her top areas of expertise are Pontocerebellar Hypoplasia, Polymicrogyria, Cortical Dysplasia, and Partial Familial Epilepsy.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Pontocerebellar Hypoplasia, Polymicrogyria, Cortical Dysplasia, and Partial Familial Epilepsy.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.